Gayatrimurali/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex2.md

      ![Screenshot of the 'Azure Migrate - Servers' blade showing 6 discovered servers under 'Azure Migrate: Server Migration'.](./Images/upd-newdscvr.png "Discovered servers")

-#### Task summary

-In this task, you get an overview of your registered Hyper-V host with the Azure Migrate Server Migration service.

 ### Task 3: Enable Replication from Hyper-V to Azure Migrate